 Have everyone write out impact statements that outline how they’ve been affected by a family member’s addiction.
 Hearing the words out loud may be enough to get through to your family member and encourage them to seem treatment.

 Be prepared to make your loved one aware that you are there to support them.
 However, you need to establish boundaries to protect yourself.
 Let your family member know that things can’t continue in the current direction.
-If they don’t get help, your loved one will have to face the reality of how that will impact various relationships in the future.
+If they don’t get help, your loved one will have to face how that will impact various relationships in the future.